HobbyComponents/HCuOLED/README.md

 http://hobbycomponents.com/displays/621-3-sh1106-uoled-display-module-white
 http://hobbycomponents.com/displays/622-3-sh1106-uoled-display-module-white

+WeMos D1 mini OLED shield (HCWEMO0007):
+[LINK TBA]

-The library makes use of the Arduino's SPI interface to drive the displays in their default SPI configuration.
+The library makes use of the Arduino's SPI (I2C support now added) interface to drive the displays in their default SPI configuration.
 However, the library is capable of driving multiple displays with a mix of previously mentioned controller types all from one Arduino.
 Each additional display will only require 3 additional digital pins.

 You will need to download and unzip this library to the Arduino development environments library area.